urbit/docs/docs/arvo/internals.md

 following services:

--   `%ames`: the name of both our network and the vane that communicates over it
+-   `%ames`: the name of both our network and the vane that communicates over it.
--   `%behn`: a simple timer
+-   `%behn`: a simple timer.
--   `%clay`: our version-controlled, referentially- transparent, and global filesystem
+-   `%clay`: our version-controlled, referentially- transparent, and global filesystem.
 -   `%dill`: a terminal driver.
 Unix sends keyboard events to `%dill` from either the console or telnet, and `%dill` produces terminal output.
 -   `%eyre`: an http server.
 Unix sends http messages to `%eyre`, and `%eyre` produces http messages in response.
 -   `%ford`: handles resources and publishing.
--   `%gall`: manages our userspace applications. `%gall` keeps state and manages subscribers
+-   `%gall`: manages our userspace applications. `%gall` keeps state and manages subscribers.

 Cards
 -----